Reporting Guides

 This brief guide provides best practices when reporting on ICWA for journalists that might not usually cover the topic.
 IJA does not advocate a stance on specific issues, but we do advocate for the principles of ethical journalism in coverage of Indigenous communities.

 IJA encourages news organizations to find multiple, appropriate experts when reporting.
-Good sourcing in Indi communities includes multiple voices and viewpoints and rarely does one voice speak for all.
+Good sourcing in Indigenous communities includes multiple voices and viewpoints and rarely does one voice speak for all.

 This guide recommends best practices to reporters and media outlets when covering the Dakota Access Pipeline protests and other similar actions nationally.

-The Indigenous Journalist Association Empowers Indigenous Voices in Journalism.
+The Indigenous Journalists Association empowers Indigenous voices in journalism.